BuZZ-dEE/fussball-de-matchplan-to-google-calendar/README.md

 ## Register application for Google calendar API

 Go to [Google developer console][1], create a project to activate the calendar API.
 As platform choose webserver (node.js) to access user data.
 Then create the client id.
-In the next step choose a product name to generate the client id etc. Then download the file in JSON format and store it in the application folder.
+In the next step choose a product name to generate the client id etc. Then download the file in JSON format and store as `client_secret.json` it in the application folder.

 # Installation